MicrosoftDocs/kaizala-docs/K2T Documentation.md

 		}
 		}​

-	The user can also provide developer details by using the below parameters:
+	The user can also provide developer details by using the following parameters:

 		--dn : Developer name.
 		--dw : Developer website url.